UniversalRobots/Universal_Robots_ROS_Driver/README.md

 * Added activation modes: `Never`, `Always` and `OnStartup`.
 Sets wether a call to the `ur_driver/robot_enable` service is required at startup, at startup + on errors or never.
 Is intended as a safety feature to require some sort of manual intervention in case of driver crashes and robot safety faults.

-* **Low Bandwidth Trajectory Follower** mode of execution.
-In this mode the real-time control loop for the robot is shifted from the client PC running the driver to URscript executed on the URControl PC of the robot with the following features:
+* **Low Bandwidth Trajectory Follower** mode of execution. (only works when `ros_control` is set to `false`)In this mode the real-time control loop for the robot is shifted from the client PC running the driver to URscript executed on the URControl PC of the robot with the following features:
   * It works only with */follow\_joint\_trajectory* action for MoveIt integration.
 It is mutually exclusive with *ros_control*
   * It only implements "position + velocity" based control - it uses coarse positions and velocities calculated by MoveIt and performs cubic interpolation of joint positions (Bezier' curve) of positions.
 The positions are set using servoj command of URScript.
   * It is much more resilient to connectivity problems than other methods of ur_modern_driver.
 It is resilient to additional load on client PC, latency of network and kernel of the PC the driver runs on.
 This makes it much better suitable for development/research quick iteration loops without separate dedicated physical setup.